-Ellen Buchan, Communications and Insight Assistant at the Association of MBAs and Business Graduates Association offers some advice for people considering completing an MBA.
+Why study an MBA Program?
+Ellen Buchan, Communications and Insight Assistant at the Association of MBAs and Business Graduates Association offers valuable advice for anyone wanting to know more.

-AMBA-accredited MBA programmes will require three years’ worth of previous work experience from applicants, so are designed for people who hoping to take their career to the next level.
+AMBA-accredited MBA programs will require three years’ worth of previous work experience from applicants, so are designed for people who hope to take their career to the next level.

 Fitting the MBA around your lifestyle